Mobile App Development Cost Breakdown

 Sometimes you need a handyman with a set of power tools.

-Technology stack as one of the factors affecting the app development cost
+Technology stack as one of the factors affecting how much it cost to build an app

 Definitely not here to steal your wife.